 HIGH VALUE FOR YOUR DONATIONS

 Donations enable VIM to secure many essential in-kind gifts that keep the clinic open and our patients healthy.
 VIM’s in-kind gifts include volunteer services.
-More than 600 professional and lay volunteers keep the clinic open daily all year.
+Close to 650 professional and lay volunteers keep the clinic open daily all year.
 Professional volunteers include administrators, attorneys and accountants.
 Healthcare volunteers include doctors, nurses, mental health providers, lab and x-ray technicians and pharmacists.
 VIM’s volunteers provide approximately 50,000 hours of service annually.
 Other gifts include donated pharmaceuticals, and healthcare community donations — including surgical, operatory and specialty services.
 In addition, donated maintenance, construction, landscape, technology, and other vital services, along with generous community donations help support VIM’s fundraising activities.
 Our patients volunteer too!
 Patients paint, clean the clinic, and perform maintenance and repairs.
 Some even hold their own fundraisers to help support VIM.

 WHY WE NEED YOUR SUPPORT